“Qué Será De Mí” (What Will Become of Me) by Julia Medina, English translation

 Listen: YouTube, Amazon.
 Tomorrow is the winter solstice, so here is a club song that mentions being in darkness a lot.
 The song is about addiction to love, superficially, but also about addiction to drugs.
 People walk on walls in the music video, and the police come in the end.
 Don’t mess up your biochemistry, people.
 The song is energetic, though.

-Continue reading ““En La Obscuridad” by Belinda, English translation of lyrics”
+Continue reading ““En La Obscuridad” (In the Darkness) by Belinda, English translation”

-“No Pidas Perdón” by Mala Rodríguez, English translation of lyrics
+“No Pidas Perdón” (Don’t Ask Forgiveness) by Mala Rodríguez, English translation

 “Don’t Ask Forgiveness”